REAL LOVE AND THE COLONOSCOPY (or, BE MY VALENTINE)

 No call made.

-At 5:40am, I confronted Gene, “If you don’t call the doctor, then I’m returning to bed and you’re on your own.”
+At 5:40am, I confronted Gene.
+“If you don’t call the doctor, then I’m returning to bed and you’re on your own.”

 Call made.

 Gene said, “The doctor gave me choices: either drink another gallon of Golytely, and reschedule for tomorrow; or, go in now and they can prepare an enema.
+I’ll throw up if I drink another drop of Golytely.
+I want this over with.”

 “So, we’re going.”

 “What should I do?”
-Gene asks me.
+Gene asked me.

 “I don’t know.
 It’s up to you.
 I’ll support you either way.”